 Language interpretation services are available to assist non-English speaking members.
 When you call Kaiser Permanente to make an appointment or talk with a medical advice nurse or member services representative, if you need an interpreter, we will provide language assistance.

 Service Area

 To enroll in this Plan, you must live or work in our service area.
 This is where our providers practice.
-Our service area counties are:
+Our Fresno service area consists of the following ZIP Codes: